 Similar profound changes were also occurring in the marine ecosystem around the island.
 In response to the elimination of natural predators (primarily the sea otter in the early 1820s) abalone populations increased dramatically and eventually became a major commercial target.
 The first non-Native American group to exploit abalone on the island were Chinese fisherman who began setting up camps in the late 1880s and harvested mostly black abalone (Haliotis cracherodii) from shore (Lundy, 1997; Braje et al., 2007).
 After the Chinese, Japanese divers continued the fishery by diving in deeper waters for red abalone (H. rufescens) which eventually gave way to the large-scale commercial fisheries in the 1930s.

 But it didn’t last.
 I didn’t know it at the time but abalone had been infected by a pathogen (a bacterium) and beginning in 1987 they began to sharply decline.
 Over the three years of my dissertation research, I documented 99% declines in eight distinct areas on the west end of the island.
 And it wasn’t just on Santa Cruz Island but on the other northern channel islands as well.
 Eventually, it spread to all the islands and up the California coast as far as Cayucos.
-In 2009 black abalone were listed on the Endangered Species List (Newman et al., 2010).
-As I returned to my sites into the 1990s and early 2000s my study sites were remarkably bare.
+In 2009 black abalone were listed on the Endangered Species List, in part using data from my studies on the island (Newman, Tissot, and VanBlaricom, 2010).
+As I returned to my study sites into the 1990s and 2000s my study sites were remarkably bare.
 Where thousands of abalone had once lived there were now a few here and there; the once carpeted shorelines now devoid of their ubiquitous presence.

 There were also profound changes occurring underwater off the island.
 Most of the west end had thick kelp beds, rich with fish, harbor seals and an occasional red and pink abalone.
 However, sea urchins had been taking over the bottom due to the demise of sea otters, and continued sport hunting of their other predators — such as Sheepshead and spiny lobsters — including mass mortality of sunflower sea stars in the early 1980s from a disease.
 Offshore of my abalone sites on the west end the bottom was dominated by sea urchins “barrens” which mowed down the kelp, eliminating refuge and food for the myriads of fish and invertebrates, and created a low-diversity ecosystem.